Arriving at ASU

 • Until you can submit to the ASU ISSC the formal evidence of USCIS’s approval of your F-1 status, you will not be eligible for any employment under the F-1 status.

-• The change of status application through USCIS can take anywhere from 6-12 months.
-Please see USCIS processing times for more information.
+• The change of status application through USCIS can take multiple months.
+Please see USCIS processing times for more information on the current average processing times.

 • If you are interested in Premium Processing for your application, please visit the USCIS Premium Processing webpage for details.